retowuest/autoMrP/README.md

 autoMrP improves the prediction performance of multilevel regression with post-stratification (MrP) by combining a number of machine learning methods through ensemble bayesian model averaging (EBMA).

 ## Installation
-Step 1) autoMrP depends on EBMAforecast which is currently not available on cran.
+Step 1) autoMrP depends on EBMAforecast which is currently unavailable on cran.
 To install EBMAforecast run the following code.

 ```R
 devtools::install_github("https://github.com/cran/EBMAforecast")